suga1424/Businesss-Analysis-For-Traders-/README.md

 ## 🎯 Objective
 To identify the most profitable timeframes for buying and selling onions based on historical price trends, enabling traders and investors to:

-✪.Minimize procurement costs
+1.Minimize procurement costs

-✪.Maximize resale value
+2.Maximize resale value

-✪.Reduce market risk and seasonal unpredictability
+3.Reduce market risk and seasonal unpredictability

 ## 📊 Key Findings